Palmon Survival Guide 2026 | Best GPT Rewards, Camp Leveling Guide.

 Palmon: Survival

 This route is selected from the current offer feed.
-Verify live requirements and device/country fit on the platform before starting.
+Compare live requirements, payout routes, and device/country fit before starting Palmon: Survival.

 Use the matched route to start earning from this guide.

-- ✓Best payouts, Camp milestones, no-spend limits, tracking warnings, and whether the offer is worth it.
+- ✓Best rewards, Camp milestones, no-spend limits, tracking warnings, and whether the offer is worth it.

 Intro

-Palmon: Survival is a monster-catching, base-building, automation, and survival combat mobile game from LILITH TECHNOLOGY HONG KONG LIMITED / Lilith Games.
-The official store pages describe a creature-collecting survival/crafting game where you capture Palmon, assign them to production jobs, build your camp, fight, gather, and expand.
+Palmon: Survival is a monster-catching, base-building, automation, and survival combat mobile game from Lilith Games where you capture Palmon, assign them to production jobs, build your camp, fight, gather, and expand.
 That matters for offerwall players because the paid tasks are usually tied to Camp levels, not just account creation or normal playtime.

-The offer can look massive because public comparisons have shown versions reaching above $1,400, but that top number should be treated as a research max, not a guaranteed payout.
+The Palmon offer can look massive because public comparisons have shown versions reaching above $1,400, but that top number should be treated as a research max, not a guaranteed reward.
 The actual route depends on country, device, provider, platform, offerwall boost, and whether your account is eligible as a new install.
-The best first move is to compare the live payout on EarnGrind, open the exact offer terms, screenshot everything, and then decide whether the milestones match your time and risk tolerance.
+The best first move is to compare the live rewards on EarnGrind, open the exact offer terms, screenshot everything, and then decide whether the milestones match your time and risk tolerance.

 Quick Verdict